 If the file calvals.txt exists in the same directory as Scream!'s executable (scream.exe), Scream! will look there for suitable calibration values.
 A sample calvals.txt is supplied with Scream!, which you can edit to your requirements.
 Each stream has its own section in the file, headed by the line [instrument-id].
 The instrument-id is the string which identifies the digitiser in the left-hand pane, e.g. GURALP-DEMO.
-It is always 6 characters (the system identifier) followed by a dash, then 4 characters (the serial number.)
+It consists of the System Identifier (up to six characters) followed by a dash and then the Serial Number (up to 4 characters).
 For example:

 '''

 [instrument-id]

 Serial-Nos=T3X99

-VPC=3.153, 3.147, 3.159

-G=1010, 1007, 1002

-COILCONST=0.02575, 0.01778, 0.01774
+VPC=3.153,3.147,3.159

+G=1010,1007,1002

+COILCONST=0.02575,0.01778,0.01774

 CALVPC=3.161

 CALRES=51000

-TYPE=sensor-type

-RESPONSE=response-code
+TYPE=CMG-3T

+RESPONSE=CMG-3_100s_50Hz

 '''

-9. Click OK.
-The script will return with a graph showing the responsivity of the sensor in terms of amplitude and phase plots for each component (if appropriate.)
+9. Click OK .
+The script will return with a graph showing the response of the sensor in terms of amplitude and phase plots for each component (if appropriate.)

-The accuracy of the results depends on the amount of data you have selected, and its sample rate.
+The accuracy of the results depends on the amount of data you have selected and its sample rate.
 To obtain good-quality results at low frequency, it will save computation time to use data collected at a lower sample rate; although the same information is present in higher-rate streams, they also include a large amount of high-frequency data which may not be relevant to your purposes.

-The broadband noise calibration script automatically performs appropriate averaging to reduce the effects of aliasing and cultural noise.
+The bbnoisecal script automatically performs appropriate averaging to reduce the effects of aliasing and cultural noise.